n-roz/14-monster-blog/README.md

 ![Alt text](assets/error3.png "Error 3")

-I am not expecting a spectacular grade or even a passing one but I would be very greatful for partial credit.
+I am not expecting a spectacular grade or even a passing one but I would be very grateful for partial credit.
 Please have mercy on me.
 Thank you so much.